regisfaria/type-graphql-api/README.md

 > yarn start
 ```

+Mongoose will try to connect with **"localhost:27017/typegraphql"** mongodb database.
+**Adjust inside "src/infra/database/mongoose/connection.ts"** If yours is different.

 Server will be listening in the **port 4100**, in which you can access the Apollo Playground
 __make sure that this port is available__\